IT support is IT support, right? Nope.

-Here are 3 tips for making sure your IT provider is on your team:
+Here are 3 tips for making sure your IT provider is part of your team:

 Tip 1: The initial person receiving your support request should be technically trained.

-The first line of support that many companies provide via a 1-800 number is often with nontechnical people who simply follow a script.
-When you need help with an outage or have a question about a VoIP feature, they can’t help you beyond what is written on their notecards.
+The first line of support most companies provide is via a 1-800 number with nontechnical staff who simply follow a script.
+When you need help with an outage or have a question about a VoIP feature, they can’t help you beyond what is written on their note cards.
 That means their goal is weeding out the most basic of questions and needs – not telling you why your VoIP’s call-forwarding is no longer working.

-But strong IT providers make sure the person answering your initial call or email has a level of education and expertise to immediately dive into your problem.
-And the elite IT providers have those people working in small, dedicated groups with customer experience experts assigned to each of their customers.
+However, strong IT providers make sure the person answering your initial call or email has a level of education and expertise to immediately dive into your problem.
+And the elite IT providers like C Spire Business?
+They have those experts working in small, dedicated groups with customer experience experts assigned to each of their customers.
 Which leads us to tip 2 ...

 Tip 2: Expect dedicated support from a regional team.

 Not many providers have an entire team that is responsible for training clients to use their products, but they should.
 At C Spire, new clients are usually surprised when we show up to install their VoIP phones AND train them on the features.
 They've never experienced that level of customer care.
-You should expect VoIP training sessions to be live, in-person or online, depending on what you prefer during the COVID- 19 pandemic.
+You should expect VoIP training sessions to be live, in-person or online, depending on what you prefer.
 But not providing training isn’t an acceptable option.

 You can’t win at anything without the right support and teammates – especially not business IT.
-So make sure you use these three tips to choose an internet, VoIP and cloud provider with a strong emphasis on customer experience.
+So make sure you use these tips to choose an internet, VoIP and cloud provider with a strong emphasis on customer experience.